top of page

 2. Escape artists, such as Harry Houdini.

 The prospect of danger used to be enough to create tension.
-It was the thought of the bomb going off.
-It was the mysterious man walking behind the woman on a dark night.
+It was the thought of the bomb going off or the mysterious man walking behind the woman on a dark night.

 Watch the following scene from Rear Window (1954).
 Notice how terrified the characters are for the safety of Lisa (Grace Kelly), who has just broken into the suspected killer’s apartment.
 Notice the deep concern they have for her.
 This is what's missing in too many movies nowadays.